XeroKimo/SerializationConceptThingy/README.md

 I'm still working out on what the final interface looks like, and what the concept requires, for example, I'm thinking of removing opening / closing file requirements and just provide a dump function instead that would dump it's current contents.

+As I'm lacking expeirence and knowledge on serialization, this concept is now frozen.
+I will only be making updates if there are bugs required to fix.

 # Requirements
 - C++17
 - RTTI enabled (Optional used for being able to polymoprhic serialization / deserialization which requires type_info and std::any to work)